clstmbrly/Practice-Testing-Area/10_AMA.md

 * Joe's PIV-I must contain the Object Identifier (OID) _2.16.840.1.101.3.2.1.3.13_ plus the certificate policy name, "_id-fpki-common-authentication_."
 * Julie's PIV must contain the OID _2.16.840.1.101.3.2.1.3.16_ plus the certificate policy name, "_id-fpki-common-high_."

-So, for both Joe and Julie, you'll need to add<!--add?--> these two policies to Windows AD by using one of the methods below.
-Then, you'll assign group memberships based on the policy OIDs so Joe can read and Julie can write to these SharePoint documents.<!--Where is SharePoint located?
-Does it matter?
-Cloud, https website, shared drive?-->
+So, for both Joe and Julie, you'll need to add<!--add?--> their separate two policies to Windows AD by using one of the methods below.
+Then, you'll assign them to group memberships based on the certificate policy OIDs and policy name associated with their PIV cards...? policy OIDs so Joe can read and Julie can write to these SharePoint documents.

 **IG paragraph** As an example, you want to allow Joe read access to sharepoint documents if Joe has a certificate with a policy OID 2.16.840.1.101.3.2.1.12.6 and policy name 'id-eca-medium-hardware-pivi'.
 You also want Julie to have write privileges since she has a certificate with a policy OID 2.16.840.1.101.3.2.1.3.16 and name id-fpki-common-high.
 You will setup these 2 policies in AD using any of the available methods listed below and then assign group memberships based on these policy OIDs to read and write access to sharepoint.